Recommendations

 When discussing implantation of a cardioverter defibrillator:

-• explain the risks, benefits and consequences of cardioverter defibrillator implantation, following the principles on shared decision making in the NICE guideline on patient experience in adult NHS services
+• explain the risks, benefits and consequences of cardioverter defibrillator implantation, following the principles on shared decision making in NICE's guideline on shared decision making

 • ensure the person knows that the defibrillator function can be deactivated without affecting any cardiac resynchronisation or pacing, and reactivated later